 Sadly, in 1875, Mary widowed Christian, passing away in Harrisburg, Dauphin County on 28 March.

-In 1884, Christian S. Beard found love again and wed a second time, marrying Laura Eberhart (1847-1932).
-A native of Perryopolis Pennsylvania born on 11 October 1847, Laura was a daughter of Pennsylvanian Louis A. Eberhart and Lucinda (Banks) Eberhart, a native of Keene, New Hampshire.
+In 1884, Christ Beard found love again and wed a second time, marrying Laura Eberhart (1847-1932).
+A native of Perryopolis, Pennsylvania born on 11 October 1847, Laura was a daughter of Pennsylvanian Louis A. Eberhart and Lucinda (Banks) Eberhart, a native of Keene, New Hampshire.
 After their marriage, Christian and Laura resided in Pittsburgh with Frank Beard, Christian’s son from his first marriage.

-In 1900, Christian Beard continued to work as a carpenter.
-He and his wife, Laura, also still resided in Pittsburgh with Frank Beard, Christian’s son from his first marriage.
-But by 1910, Christian and Laura were residing at the Pittsburgh home of Laura’s brother, James W. Eberhart.
+In 1900, Christ Beard continued to work as a carpenter.
+He and his wife, Laura, also still resided in Pittsburgh with Frank Beard, Christ’s son from his first marriage.
+But by 1910, Christ and Laura were residing at the Pittsburgh home of Laura’s brother, James W. Eberhart.